DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-07-27-Should Your Practice Adopt Direct Pay?.md

 ---
 post_title: Should Your Practice Adopt Direct Pay?
-date: 2022-07-27T05:00:00.000+00:00
+date: 2022-07-27T05:00:00.000Z
 post_author: DoctorLogic Employee
 tags: []
+post_intro: >-
-post_intro: The Direct Primary Care model, or DPC, is a practice and payment model that enables patients to pay their practices or primary care physicians directly.
+  The Direct Primary Care model, or DPC, is a practice and payment model that enables patients to pay their practices or primary care physicians directly.
   They can do so by making periodic payments for certain primary care services, usually in the form of an annual or monthly fee.
-post_image: "/uploads/shutterstock_1439351843.jpg"
+post_image: /uploads/shutterstock_1439351843.jpg
+post_highlight: >-
-post_highlight: In the health care industry, prior authorization requirements haven't improved.
+  In the health care industry, prior authorization requirements haven't improved.
 According to a recent poll of 644 medical practices, 79% reported that prior authorization requirements rose.
 post_type:
   - blog
 product:
   - website management
+_template: post_template
 ---

 ![](/uploads/shutterstock_1741084496.jpg)

 In the health care industry, prior authorization requirements haven't improved.
 According to [a recent poll of 644 medical practices](https://www.healthcaredive.com/news/medical-groups-prior-authorization-burdens-pandemic/619980/), 79% reported that prior authorization requirements rose.
 It's still a top regulatory challenge for medical practices, even when compared to COVID-19 reporting requirements and work mandates.
 Healthcare practices often have to deal with insurance companies and third-party payers, leading to care delays and large amounts of unnecessary administrative work.